Cook Islands national football team: The two OFC Nations Cup (1996–2001)

-Decline (2002–present)
+2002–present

-They next entered qualification for the 2004 tournament however they lost all four matches and failed to progress.
+They next entered qualification for the 2004 tournament, but lost all four matches and failed to progress.

-They returned to the South Pacific Games for the 2007 competition where they could only beat Tuvalu 4–1.
-Four years later, at Nouméa 2011, they defeated Kiribati 3–0, but lost their other three meetings; while in 2012 OFC Nations Cup qualification they drew with American Samoa and fell to Samoa and Tonga.
+They returned to the South Pacific Games for the 2007 competition, where their only victory was a 4–1 win over Tuvalu.
+Four years later, at Nouméa 2011, they defeated Kiribati 3–0 but lost their other three matches.
+In 2012 OFC Nations Cup qualification, they drew with American Samoa and lost to Samoa and Tonga.

-In the 2016 OFC Nations Cup qualifiers, they beat Tonga 3–1 and Samoa 1–0, but fell in the last game against American Samoa 2-0, which relegated the Cook Islands to third place, surpassed on goal difference by both Samoas.
+In the 2016 OFC Nations Cup qualifiers, they defeated Tonga 3–0 and Samoa 1–0, but lost their final match 2–0 to American Samoa.
+The Cook Islands finished third in the group, level on points with Samoa and American Samoa but behind both on goal difference.

-In March 2022, the Cook Islands played their first match in seven years when they lost 2–0 to the Solomon Islands in qualifying for the 2022 FIFA World Cup.
-However, they had to withdraw from their remaining matches due to a COVID-19 outbreak.
+In March 2022, the Cook Islands played their first match in seven years, losing 2–0 to the Solomon Islands in qualifying for the 2022 FIFA World Cup.
+They subsequently withdrew from their remaining matches due to a COVID-19 outbreak.

-On 28 August 2023, Cook Islands resumed their international matches playing against Tahiti but suffered a 9–1 heavy defeat to Tahiti at the Stade Pater Te Hono Nui in Pirae.
+On 28 August 2023, the Cook Islands returned to international football against Tahiti, suffering a 9–1 defeat at the Stade Pater Te Hono Nui in Pirae.